PeterSulcs/Guiltlab/README.md

 # GuiltLab

-GuiltLab is a Next.js application that aggregates and visualizes your contributions across multiple GitLab instances.
+GuiltLab is a Next.js application that aggregates and visualizes your contributions across multiple GitLab and GitHub instances.
 See all your contributions in one place with a unified heatmap and leaderboard.

 ## Features

-- Connect to multiple GitLab instances using personal access tokens
+- Connect to multiple GitLab and GitHub instances using personal access tokens
 - View an aggregated heatmap of your contributions across all instances
 - See a leaderboard of contributions
-- Secure storage of your GitLab instance configurations in your browser's localStorage
+- Secure storage of your repository instance configurations in your browser's localStorage

 ## Getting Started